Nonprofit budget. Ugh.

 I know that not everyone is comfortable with numbers and that budgets can be overwhelming.
 So, here’s a helpful guide to creating a budget for your small nonprofit.

 - Don’t wait ‘til the last minute to start.
 Start early and give yourself plenty of time to gather data, think, plan, and put everything on paper.
+If your fiscal year starts January 1, start working on your budget in September or October so you have plenty of time to create it and get it approved before you need to implement it.
 Working on a budget while you’re scrambling won’t produce good results.

 - Have enough detail to be meaningful.
 There’s no perfect list of items to include in your budget and every nonprofit is different.
 Include enough detail so that your budget makes sense.
 If one line item makes up more than about 10-15% of the total expenses or revenue, break that item down and use sub-categories (especially helpful for items like staff and programs).